jsalinasf/cheat_sheets/kubernetesCommands.md

 	kubectl scale --replicas=12 rs/myreplicasetname

-* It will increase the number of pods to 6 but it won't modifiy the YAMl definition file
+* It will increase the number of pods to 6 but it won't modifiy the YAMl definition file.
+For some changes such as changing the number of replicas, deletion of caoniners wont be needed

 ## Kubernetes YAML Files Templates